charlierobson/In_nihilum_reverteris/md/C.md

 Excuse me for a moment, he said. I must just go and powder my nose.

 He walked into the toilet, turned on the tap and immersed his hands and face in cold water.
 The world was spinning in front of his eyes. Prophet?
-What fucking prophet?! he thought feverishly. What apocalypse?!
-Its sheer madness!
+What fucking prophet?\! he thought feverishly. What apocalypse?\!
+Its sheer madness\!

 When he returned to the table some ten or so minutes later, Anton was sitting there alone.